1j01/wavey/README.md

 \*Audio recording quality may or may not match native applications in a given browser.
 Record redundantly with another application if it matters to you.

-\*\*There's a bug right now where **chunks are lost when recording!**
+<sup>⁂</sup>There's a bug right now where **chunks are lost when recording!**
-Dropped chunks will become skips (as opposed to gaps), and the data written to the timeline will start to fall further behind the position indicator.
+Dropped chunks will become skips (as opposed to gaps, which would be more visible).
+When this happens, the data written to the timeline starts to fall further and further behind the position indicator.
 If you try to record something in time with something already recorded, the skips will cause it to be shifted earlier in time and get out of sync.
+(In addition to just messing up your recording itself.)

 ### Future Features